|Birth: ||Dec. 4, 1872|

 John Powell received an education in the common schools of Berrien County and finished at Nashville Academy.
 He was influenced to initially pursue education as a career by his mother, Allie Whitlow, who had been a teacher in her native Walker Co., GA.
 His later political aspirations were likely inspired by his father, who served as Judge of the Court of Ordinary of Berrien Co., GA from 1885 until his death in 1887.

 He was only fifteen years old when his father died of tuberculosis in 1887.
 His mother died three years later of the same dread disease.
-John was instrumental in settling his parents' estates, taking over the administration of his Mother's affairs in 1894.
+John was instrumental in settling his parents' estates, taking over the administration of his mother's estate in 1894.

 Fortunately, none of the Powell children contracted pulmonary tuberculosis from their parents, although John's brother, Alva Roy Powell, developed "lung trouble" during his tour of duty in the Army in the war with Spain.
 Based on medical records, this diagnosis progressed from chronic bronchitis to pulmonary emphysema.